averywallis/Yahtzeething/functional.md

 * Names of any specific files in the project.
 * How you will structure the classes, functions and code in your program.
 * The name of any files or tools that you will use to design the program.

+I attempted to recreate a version of Portal by Valve.
+It's accessed by using http://runpython.com.
+There is one graphical screen, the one level I was able to create in my version of Portal.
+The mouse controls where the portals are placed, with the left click moving the orange portal while left click and alt control where the blue portal is.
+The keyboard controls how the player moves and interacts with objects.
+My game incorporates rectangles, squares, circles, assorted images, lines, and text.
+No installation in required, unless the browser running runpython doesn't use JavaScript, which would cause runpython to be unable to display any graphics.